intouchg/sketch-plugin/readme.md

-# @i/sketch-plugin
+# @intouchg/sketch-plugin

-Sketch plugin for the Intouch Design System
+Experimental Sketch plugin for the Intouch Design System

-## Installation
+## Plugin Installation

 - Download the latest release of the plugin
 - Un-zip